-Sustainable farming practices are the norm here.
-No herbicides are used and rows are tilled in the spring and fall, with grass sowed in summer.
+Sustainable practices are the norm here, and one-third of Jacquesson’s vineyards are certified organic.
+No herbicide is used, and two-thirds of the vines are tilled while one-third is sown with cover crops.
 When fertilizers are used, they are entirely organic.
-Pruning is severe for low yields, there are no green harvests, and canopy management is stressed to ensure minimal mildew and odium pressure, thus holding fungicide sprays to a minimum.
+Pruning is severe for low yields, there are no green harvests, and canopy management is stressed to ensure minimal mildew and odium pressure, thus holding fungicide sprays to two each year.

 Jacquesson has a small production facility in Dizy, across the river from Epernay.
 Here the brothers use vertical presses rather than more abusive horizontal presses.
-Only juice from the first pressing is used—the press wine itself is sold to négociants—and of course all the juice is either from grand cru or premier cru rated vineyards.
+Only juice from the first pressing (the cuvée in Champagne terminology) is used–the second pressing or taille is sold to négociants–and of course all the juice is either from grand cru or premier cru rated vineyards.
 The juice flows by gravity into steel tanks for 24 hours of settling, after which it is transferred to large neutral wood casks (foudres) for several months to undergo alcoholic and malolactic fermentations.
 The initial fermentation is normally spontaneous while secondary ferments are sometimes spontaneous, sometimes inoculated (with neutral Champagne yeast that originally came from Cramant and Chouilly).
-The lees are stirred to enrich the wine, a practice that has the additional benefit of providing a naturally reductive environment, keeping the need for SO2 additions to a minimum.
+The lees are stirred twice monthly to enrich the wine, a practice that has the additional benefit of providing a naturally reductive environment, keeping the need for SO2 additions to a minimum–one at pressing and another at disgorgement.
 The first racking normally occurs in April or May.

 Malolactic fermentation is never blocked because 1) this would require a lot of SO2; and 2) low acidity in Champagne grapes is not a concern this far north—the 49th parallel, which is the border between the USA and Canada, runs just above Avize on the Côte des Blancs!
+Starting with the 2016 vintage, élevages go for twelve months, meaning that the wine is put into bottle to age sur latte after the next harvest.
 Since the fruit that makes the wine always attains an enviable level of ripeness, the dosage is typically in the extra-brut range of one to six grams of sugar per liter.
 Bottling is done without cold stabilization or filtration.
 Care is taken with the labels to transparently detail all relevant information about the wine without marketing flourishes.
 (Jacquesson helped pioneer such honest and unadorned back labels).
-The house produces between 25,000 and 28,000 cases of wine each year.
+The house produces an average of 250,000 bottles each year.

 So much for the practical aspects.
 Philosophically, the Chiquet brothers have embarked on a mission to make Champagne as fine wine.
 This has involved a twofold approach: a fundamental reconsideration of their non-vintage wine, and a move toward single-vineyard wines in an exploration of specific terroirs.